-Jackson O'Keefe, LLP, knows the intricacies of the law and practice in wrongful death actions.
-You don't care about those details, but they can be very important in putting your loved one's case in the best possible posture for a favorable resolution.
-One of the mainstays of Jackson O'Keefe, LLP, over the last 50 years has been helping insurers defend against some of their most tragic and horrendous wrongful death cases.
-Now, we bring the knowledge and experience to you, to help your family obtain the full compensation it may be entitled to.
+Jackson O’Keefe, LLP, values the details of the law and practice in wrongful death actions.
+You may not care about this information, but it can be very important in putting your loved one’s case in the best possible position for a favorable resolution.
+One of the mainstays over the last 50 years of Jackson O’Keefe, LLP, has been helping insurers defend against some of their most tragic and horrendous wrongful death cases.
+We bring the knowledge and experience to you, to help your family obtain the full compensation it may be entitled to.
 Get the benefit of our many years of insurance experience by calling us now at 860.278.4040.

 The lawyers at Jackson O’Keefe represent individuals and families in accidental or wrongful death claims.
 Contact the firm to schedule a confidential, free consultation.

-When a loved one dies, the enormity of the emotional loss can make it difficult to keep sight of the financial loss.
-If the loved one was the family's provider, the situation can quickly become critical.
-The attorneys at Jackson O'Keefe have extensive experience handling wrongful death claims.
-They know that extended litigation with extensive discovery can be hard on survivors, constantly reminding them of all that they have lost.
-The firm works hard to build a strong case from the outset, often obtaining early settlements that minimize suffering and help family members move forward.
+When a loved one dies, the enormity of the emotional loss can make it extremely difficult to keep sight of the financial loss.
+This situation can quickly become critical if the loved one was the family’s provider.
+Our attorneys at Jackson O’Keefe, LLP, have extensive experience handling wrongful death claims.
+They understand that a lengthy case can be hard on the family, constantly reminding them of all that they have lost.
+Jackson O’Keefe lawyers work hard to build a strong case from the outset, often obtaining early settlements that minimize suffering and help family members move forward.

-Accidental or wrongful death claims are handled by Jackson O'Keefe on a contingent fee basis.
-Attorney's fees are incurred only in the event that the firm recovers compensation for the loss.
+Accidental or wrongful death claims are handled by Jackson O’Keefe, LLP, on a contingent fee basis.
+Attorney’s fees are incurred only in the event that the firm recovers compensation for the loss.

-The attorneys at Jackson O'Keefe are committed to providing professional representation as effectively and efficiently as possible.
-The firm manages wrongful death cases carefully to minimize expense and protect the interests of its clients.
-The firm has represented individuals throughout Connecticut for over 50 years.
+The attorneys at Jackson O’Keefe, LLP, are committed to providing professional representation as effectively and efficiently as possible for over 50 years.
 Contact the firm to learn your options.

 Connecticut’s Wrongful Death Statute